codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-an-ionic-app.md

 ---
 title: Ionic Capacitor apps
-description: How to build an Ionic Capacitor app with codemagic.yaml
+description: How to build a Ionic Capacitor app with codemagic.yaml
 weight: 8
 aliases:
   - '../yaml/building-an-ionic-app'
   - /getting-started/building-an-ionic-app
 ---

-This guide will illustrate all of the necessary steps to successfully build and publish an Ionic Capacitor app with Codemagic.
+This guide will illustrate all of the necessary steps to successfully build and publish a Ionic Capacitor app with Codemagic.
 It will cover the basic steps such as build versioning, code signing and publishing.

 You can find a complete project showcasing these steps in our [Sample projects repository](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/ionic/ionic-capacitor-demo-project).